aave/docs-gho/docs/concepts/faq.md

 ## What is GHO?

-GHO is a decentralized multi-collateral stablecoin that is fully backed, transparent and native to the Aave Protocol.
+GHO is a decentralized overcollateralized stablecoin that is fully backed, transparent and native to the Aave Protocol.

 ## How is the value of GHO kept stable?